cobalthq/cobalt-product-public-docs/content/en/Getting started/What to Expect/_index.md

    ![Pentest Sample Discussion](/gsg/SampleSlackFinding.png "Sample communication from pentester")

    {{% alert title="Note" color="note" %}}
-   As our pentesters share the vulnerabilities they find in "real-time", you can start remediating your code before you see a Pentest report.
+   As our pentesters share the vulnerabilities they find in "real-time," you can start remediating your code before you see a Pentest report.
    {{% /alert %}}